-With a total footprint of approximately 2-3 ha, the electrical substation for the Project will be located on privately-held lands through a lease or purchase arrangement.
-The electricity collected via the 34.5 kV underground collection lines will converge at the transformer substation where the electricity will be "stepped-up" to 115 kV for transmission to the adjacent switchyard.
+Having a total footprint of approximately 2-3ha, the electrical substation for the Project will be located on privately-held lands through a purchase or lease arrangement.
+The electricity collected via the 34.5 kV underground collection lines will converge at the transformer substation where the electricity will be "stepped-up" to 115 kV for transmission to the switchyard via the above-ground transmission line.
 The substation equipment will include an isolation switch, a circuit breaker, a step-up transformer, transmission switch gear, instrument transformers, grounding and metering equipment.
 All substation grounding equipment will meet the Ontario Electrical Safety Code.

 A secondary containment system will be installed to capture any leaks from the transformer.
 Water in the containment system will be visually inspected for any evidence of oil (as oil would float to the top).
 If oil is present, a tank truck will be brought to site to pump the water/oil mix into it.
 The water/oil mix will then be disposed of off-site at a licensed facility.
 If no oil is detected in the water, the water will be pumped out to an adjacent swale and then allowed to infiltrate into the ground.
-For a diagram of the transformer substation, please refer to Appendix D.
+For a diagram of the transformer substation, please refer to Appendix G.

 The switchyard will be located beside the Bornish Wind Energy Centre substation and will be approximately 2-3 ha in size.
-The switchyard will also be located on privately held lands through a lease arrangement.
+The switchyard will also be located on privately held lands through a lease or purchase arrangement.
 The switchyard will include switches, breakers, electrical bus work, instrument transformers, grounding, metering equipment, control house and steel structures supporting incoming and outgoing transmission line circuits.
 Switchyard grounding will meet the Ontario Electrical Safety Code.